-Middle Creek is dedicated to the illumination of Human Ecology.
-Open to Novels, Poetry and Stories of many genres and styles and to partnering with folks who spend time in nature, contemplating it, living it and truly, mindfully experiencing it or contemplatively speculating on it's future.
+Middle Creek is dedicated to the illumination of Human Ecology, is open to novels, poetry and stories of many genres and styles and to partnering with folks who spend time in nature, contemplating it, living it and truly, mindfully experiencing it or contemplatively speculating on its future.

 We seek to produce and promote works of ecological literature which reveal and illuminate the deep connection we have with nature in our language, our personal mythologies, our private spiritualities, our dreamings, our stories, our communities and our solitudes.
 We want to read and share your ah-ha moments, the things that hit you like a meditation bell, made you smile, made you cry . . . made you feel.
 The moments in which you understood, or increased your sense of wonder.
 We like that you forage mushrooms, dye your own yarn, split your own wood . . . but what does it mean . . . to you . . . to our world?

 We are interested in place-based narratives.
 We love the rural life, the outdoors, the deserts, forests, mountains, prairies and waterways.
 We love the open seas.
-We understand small mountain communities, solitary cabin dwellers and the urban dwellers who recognize nature in it's many disguises and tuck-away's.
-We are listening for bird watchers, hikers, rock climbers, adventurers, activists, re-wilders, cooks, fishers, hunters, farmers, or anyone with a favorite tree or park.
-Re-wilders contemplative ecology
+We understand small mountain communities, solitary cabin dwellers and the urban dwellers who recognize nature in its many disguises and tuck-away's.
+We are listening for bird watchers, hikers, rock climbers, adventurers, activists, re-wilders, cooks, those who fisher, hunt, farm, or anyone with a favorite tree or park.
+Re-wilders and those drawn to contemplative ecology.

 So we love the academic and the technical as much as the organic and self-taught.
-Give us the latin, but also give us the coloquial . . . give us the serious, the truly awesome as well as the whimsical.
+Give us the Latin, but also give us the colloquial . . . give us the serious, the truly awesome as well as the whimsical.
 Walt Whitman asked,

 "Do I contradict myself?